Neisseri/tic-tac-toe-game/README.md

 **The `React Course.md` file is my notes for the tutorial.**

+The web page for this game is [here](https://neisseri.github.io/tic-tac-toe-game/).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).